How To Change your Default Gmail Account

 - If you don’t have a second account but would still prefer to change the default, you can create a new account at this point.

-- Once you’ve logged into the new default account, you can add your other account(s) by clicking on the Add account button located to the left of the Sign out button.
+- Once you’ve logged into the new default account, you can add your other account(s) by clicking on the Add another account button located above the Sign out button.

 You have now successfully changed your default Gmail account.
 Simple right?
 Such a straightforward process in only four steps.
 Now you know exactly how you can change your default Gmail account at any time.